charlesdwright/Dijkstras-0/readme.md

 A,B;B,A.  What do you want for nothing?

-Maybe later we'll make a web app out of it but honestly it's probably not worth the time considering all the other things on the table and really, these tests pretty much weed out anyone but monomaniacal types and with all due respect to those wonderful folks a team full of them might be a little hard to manage...so don't hold your breath.
+Maybe later we'll make a web app out of it but honestly it's probably not worth the time considering all the other things on the table and really, if you have time to sit around building the perfect implementation of an interview question-type problem, you're probably still living at home should let the job go to someone who has real bills to pay.

 Anyway, thanks for checking in and have fun with this little tool.